jakeburden/pull-streamdata.io/README.md

 var SSE = streamdata(URL, KEY)

-// pull from streamdata.io 4 times and the closes the SSE pull(
+// pull from streamdata.io 4 times and then closes the SSE pull(
   SSE,
   pull.take(4),